psvkaushik/Group50_Proj2/docs/GIITS_HTML.md

 This documentation provides an overview of the `GIITS.html` file, which serves as the HTML template for the GITS (GitHub Interaction and Tracking System) Flask web application.
 The HTML template is used to create the front-end user interface for interacting with various GitHub-related functions provided by the Flask application.

+## Location of the code:
+The code that implements the above-mentioned HTML functionality is located [here](./src/templates/GIITS.html).

 ## HTML Structure

 The `GIITS.html` template has a simple HTML structure that includes a title, a stylesheet, a header, and various form elements for user interaction.
 Here's an overview of the key sections and elements within the HTML: